Overview of .NET

 - Creating your own Generics

-- Generic constraints
+- Generic Constraints

-Whenever something unexpected happens (like a network cable being unplugged from a machine), we want our programs to handle this behavior in a
+Whenever something unexpected happens, like the network going down, we want our programs to handle this behavior in a

-- The exception-mechanism in .NET
+- Exceptions in .NET

-- The try-catch-finally keywords
+- The try-catch-when-finally Keywords

-- Creating custom Exceptions
+- Creating Custom Exceptions

 Delegates and Events